awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 </LifecycleConfiguration>
 ```

-## Example 5: Overlapping Filters, Conflicting Lifecycle Actions, and What Amazon S3 Does<a name="lifecycle-config-conceptual-ex5"></a>
+## Example 5: Overlapping filters, conflicting lifecycle actions, and what Amazon S3 does<a name="lifecycle-config-conceptual-ex5"></a>

 You might specify an S3 Lifecycle configuration in which you specify overlapping prefixes, or actions\.